 Students continue to develop and refine their language skills through increased exposure to more advanced grammar and vocabulary.

 This course usually follows Algebra I and is a prerequisite for Algebra II.
+Topics of study include angles, triangles, coordinate geometry, similarity, congruence, parallelism, deductive proof, polygons, circles, right triangle trigonometry, area, and volume.

 This course is designed to challenge students with strong mathematical backgrounds.
+The course emphasizes the development of logical reasoning through proofs.

 The curriculum explores the building blocks of community and how different communities are structured.